Reversibility of Whole-Plane SLE: Loewner Equations

 \begin{Definition} A covering crossing annulus drift function is a real valued $C^{0,1}$ differentiable function defined on $(0,\infty)\times\R$.
-A covering chordal-type annulus drift function is a real valued $C^{0,1}$ differentiable function defined on $(0,\infty)\times(\R\sem\{2n\pi:n\in\N\})$.
-Suppose $\Lambda$ is a covering crossing or covering chordal-type annulus drift function.
-Let $\Lambda_I(p,x)=-\Lambda(p,-x)$, then $\Lambda_I$ is called the dual function of $\Lambda$.
-If $\Lambda$ has period $2\pi$, then we may omit the word ``covering'', and call it a crossing or chordal-type annulus drift function. \end{Definition}
+A covering crossing annulus drift function with period $2\pi$ is called a crossing annulus drift function. \end{Definition}